Welcome to the podcast of the Lotus East for Friday, the 5th of September, 2025.

 But stop them!

-It's so technocratic, and such efforts would inevitably start a conversation about sustainable population levels.
+Again, it's so technocratic, and such efforts would inevitably start a conversation about sustainable population levels.

 This is the only way he can conceive of this argument.

-I just don't understand like the government could win the war on immigration.
+The government could win the war on immigration.

 Well, who's stamping the visas?

-Well, it's the home office, obviously.
+Well, it's the Home Office, obviously.

 Well, it's the Royal Navy and the Coast Guard, actually.

-We're the ones we're letting this happen.
+We're letting this happen.

 We're not being overpowered or something.